 Bio

-With advanced training from Yale School of Medicine’s Child Study Center, followed by a decade of teaching preschool and kindergarten, PatrickLyra utilizes human development science (including attachment) paired with inner family systems to help clients cultivate healthy, self-anchored connections that may include kink, relational anarchy (def’n: no one relational style is better or healthier than any other) and neuroaffirmation.
+With advanced training from Yale School of Medicine’s Child Study Center and a decade serving as preschool and kindergarten teacher, PatrickLyra integrates inner family systems and developmental science (including attachment) to help clients build self-anchored connections welcoming of complexities like kink, relational anarchy (def’n: no one relational style is better or healthier than any other - and relationship with oneself is primary) and neuroaffirmation.